CyFI-Lab-Public/MARSEA/s2e_linux/s2e/README.md

 }
 ```

-*Since our CyFiFunctionModels plugin depends on the LibraryCallMonitor plugin, this too must also be enabled*
+*Since our CyFiFunctionModels plugin depends on the LibraryCallMonitor plugin, this must also be enabled*

 #### Enable the LibraryCallMonitorPlugin
 ```